Diving watch: Legibility

 The dials and markers on the watch face and bezel have to be legible under water and in low light conditions.
 An indication that the watch is running in total darkness also has to be present.
 For easy legibility most diving watches have high contrasting, non-cluttered dials and markers with a large, easily identifiable minute hand.
 The markers for 3, 6, 9 and (especially) 12 o'clock on the watch face and the zero marker on the bezel of analogue diver's watches are usually conspicuously styled to prevent disorientation induced read out errors.
 A styling of the hands where no hand can temporarily totally overlay and hence obscure the position of another hand is also desirable to promote constant legibility and prevent read out errors.
-For low light conditions luminous phosphorescent non-toxic strontium aluminate based lume pigments marketed under brand names like Super-LumiNova or NoctiLumina and tritium based self-powered lighting devices called "gaseous tritium light source" (GTLS) are applied on the dials and markers.
+For low light conditions luminous phosphorescent non-toxic strontium aluminate based lume pigments marketed under brand names like Super-LumiNova, Lumibrite or NoctiLumina and tritium based self-powered lighting devices called "gaseous tritium light source" (GTLS) are applied on the dials and markers.
 On digital diving watches, lighted displays are used for legibility under low light conditions.